LACMIP/emu/docs/_documentation/relationships.md

 ## Workflow

 *1.* After cataloging all specimens to be associated, open a second instance of the Catalogue module from within the _Related Records_ field.
-{% include figure image_path="/assets/images/catalogue_relationships1.png" alt="screenshot of the Relationships tab in the catalogue module" %}

 *2.* In the new instance of the Catalogue module, search for all records to be associated.